Measles

 Healthcare providers are required to immediately report suspected or confirmed cases of measles to the Public Health Department.
 Call Public Health immediately, while the patient is still in your office, at (408) 885-4214 and select option 3.
 After hours, call (408) 998-3438 and ask for the Health Officer on call.
 Call, do not fax.

-Due to the recent cases, health care providers should be on alert for patients who have: (1) febrile rash illness and symptoms consistent with measles, and (2) have recently traveled abroad, especially to countries with ongoing measles outbreaks.
+Due to the recent cases, health care providers should be on alert for patients who have: (1) febrile rash illness and symptoms consistent with measles, and (2) travelled internationally, especially to countries with ongoing measles outbreaks or travelled domestically to areas experiencing measles outbreaks.
 Infected people are contagious from 4 days before the rash starts through 4 days afterwards.

 When to suspect measles